 Today, I specifically want to address how we communicate to our kids that will positively affect them and nurture their emotional and mental health.
-I genuinely believe that when the family unit is healthy, our kids will have a better chance at being mentally and physically healthy.
+I genuinely believe that when the family unit is healthy, our kids will have a better chance of being mentally and physically healthy.

 Why you should be asking your child these questions daily

-Sometimes our attention as parents misses the emotional mark of our children’s needs, to simply providing for them physically.
-But children need so much more than a hot meal and quick convo at dinner.
+Sometimes our attention as parents misses the emotional mark of our children’s needs, to simply provide for them physically.
+But children need so much more than a hot meal and a quick convo at dinner.
 They need intentionality and for you to identify with them — empathize with them — and help them see hope in this life.

 Along with modeling what a healthy person looks like, we are given the responsibility to help our children navigate their negative emotions as parents.

 And even though we may feel helpless and think that the only way our kids will learn how to do that is with a therapist, we are not helpless, and we can directly influence our children and equip them to thrive emotionally in our culture.

 Not to say that your child shouldn’t have a therapist or counselor.

 There are situations in which your child may need outside help.